robpomeroy/BrightOS/README.md

 -- Rob Pomeroy

-Note to self: I'm leaning on Jeff Geerling's approach, for overall structure of the playbook: https://github.com/geerlingguy/mac-dev-playbook

 ## Licence

 This work is licensed under GNU General Public License v3.0.
 See the ```LICENCE``` file for the text.
 I'm British, so yes, that's how I spell 'licence'. :-)